-At the conclusion of the review and respond period, the IA will determine if any new or relevant information was provided by one or both of the parties.
-If necessary, the IA may pursue additional investigative steps and/or amend the final draft investigation report.
+At the conclusion of the review and respond period, the IA will determine if the final draft investigation report should be amended with any new information or evidence.
+If necessary, the IA may pursue additional investigative steps.
 The IA will have 10 business days to complete this process.

 The IA will then have 5 additional business days to prepare a final report (as amended, if applicable), and forward it along with exhibits, responses from the parties, and other information directly related and relevant to the allegations, to OGC and SECO for legal review.
 OGC and SECO will then have 5 business days to provide feedback to IA.
 The latter review provided by OGC and SECO may be waived by mutual agreement between the university and OGC/SECO if no substantive changes were made following the initial review.

-After receiving the legal review, the IA will have 5 business days to finalize the investigation report and submit to the DA for decision-making and sanctions.
+After receiving the legal review, the IA will have 5 business days to finalize the investigation report and submit to the parties and to the DA for decision-making and sanctions.